ToshioCP/Gtk4-tutorial/gfm/sec7.md

 This tutorial explains only two flags, `G_APPLICATION_FLAGS_NONE` and `G_APPLICATION_HANDLES_OPEN`.
 If you want to handle command line arguments, `G_APPLICATION_HANDLES_COMMAND_LINE` flag is what you need.
-How to program it is written in [GIO reference manual, g\_application\_run](https://developer.gnome.org/gio/stable/GApplication.html#g-application-run).
+How to program it is written in [GIO API Reference, g\_application\_run](https://docs.gtk.org/gio/method.Application.run.html).
-And the flag is described in the [GApplication section](https://developer.gnome.org/gio/stable/GApplication.html#GApplicationFlags) in GIO reference manual.
+And the flag is described in the [GIO API Reference, ApplicationFlags](https://docs.gtk.org/gio/flags.ApplicationFlags.html).

 ~~~
 GApplicationFlags' Members